 Public Apology For Facebook’s Injustice On Atty Libayan For Copyright Infringements

-Atty Libayan sent another letter to Facebook and Alawi demanding that they issue a public apology within three days from the time they received the letter.
+Atty Libayan sent another letter to Facebook and Alawi demanding that they issue a public apology within three days from when they received the letter.
 The three days have passed, and he hasn’t heard from either of them.
 He said he’d like to seek damages for the unjust treatment he went through.
 And if he loses in the lower court, he said he’ll bring the matter to the Supreme Court.

 For now, Atty Libayan will stop posting videos about this situation, but he said he’ll give updates from time to time without violating the sub judice rule.
 As a trial lawyer who provides Philippine law content on YouTube, Atty Libayan feels he’s in the position to do something.
 He finds this case an excellent opportunity to define the specific rights of content creators on social media.

 There were several small-time content creators both on Facebook and YouTube that reached out to Atty Libayan.
-They claimed that Facebook unjustly penalized them for supposed copyright infringement like what happened to Atty Libayan.
+They claimed that Facebook unjustly penalized them for supposed copyright infringement, like what happened to Atty Libayan.
 Some followers of BATASnatin offered to donate money for the filing fees.
 However, Atty Libayan refuses to accept any monetary support for the lawsuit.